 8. Consider taking a probiotic: The gut and skin interact, each one affecting the other through several pathways, especially the microbiome and its metabolites.
 Because they can interact, they also have the ability to influence one another’s health, with the gut having a greater impact on skin health.T here are many skin disorders that are more common in those with gut issues and vice versa.
 For example, rosacea has an association with SIBO, Inflammatory bowel disease (IBD) is also associated with a higher risk of developing an inflammatory skin condition, such as psoriasis, atopic dermatitis, and rosacea, and Celiac disease is also associated with skin problems such as dermatitis herpetiformis.
 Before recommending a probiotic I like to do a comprehensive stool test to determine which strains would be right for you using the GIMAP stool test.

 9. Spot treat as needed: In my practice, I use products with research to support acne reduction.
 My favourite spot treatment is the AlumierMD Acne Balancing Serum.
 In addition to spot treatment ensure you are using products that best suit your individualized skin type.
-Register, order and collect points with this code (BA357A5B) at www.AlumierMD.com/Join .
+You can also register, order and collect points with us!
+For additional product info and a free skin assessment call 519-500-5525 or [email protected]

 I hope those tips were helpful to you.
 If you are struggling with acne please book an appointment at the Wild Side.
 We have 2 locations in Guelph Ontario and Kindersley SK and offer a variety of options to treat your acne from Naturopathic Consults, Laboratory Testing, Peels, and Collagen Induction therapy.